brnogz/uniwifi/README.md

 <strong>UNIwifi is an open source tool which make easy to connect university wireless networks.</strong>

 <h2>Supported Networks:</h2>
--Bahcesehir University Student Network
+- Bahcesehir University Student Network
--Bahcesehir University Staff Network
+- Bahcesehir University Staff Network
--Yildiz Technical University Student Network
+- Yildiz Technical University Student Network
--Eduroam
+- Eduroam

 If your university is not on the list please contact us.